suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  SUIT Digest Container {#SUIT_Digest}

-The SUIT digest is a CBOR List containing two elements: an algorithm identifier and a bstr containing the bytes of the digest.
+The SUIT digest is a CBOR array containing two elements: an algorithm identifier and a bstr containing the bytes of the digest.
 Some forms of digest may require additional parameters.
 These can be added following the digest.

-The values of the algorithm identifier are defined by {{-hash-algs}}.
-The following algorithms MUST be implemented by all Manifest Processors:
+The values of the algorithm identifier are found in the IANA "COSE Algorithms" registry {{COSE_Alg}}, which was created by {{-hash-algs}}.
+SHA-256 (-16) MUST be implemented by all Manifest Processors.

-* SHA-256 (-16)

-The following algorithms MAY be implemented in a Manifest Processor:
+Any other algorithm defined in the IANA "COSE Algorithms" registry, such as SHA-512 (-44), MAY be implemented in a Manifest Processor.

-* SHAKE128 (-18)
-* SHA-384 (-43)
-* SHA-512 (-44)
-* SHAKE256 (-45)

 #  IANA Considerations {#iana}